Yixin-Hu/TetWild/README.md

 ## News

+🎉🎉🎉 We have faster version "TetWild" - **fTetWild** public! fTetWild is faster than TetWild with same robustness and similar output quality!
+Check it out 👉 **[fTetWild](https://github.com/wildmeshing/fTetWild)**.

 🎉🎉🎉 We have 2D version "TetWild" - **TriWild** public!
 TriWild is able to deal with both linear and curved constraints.
 Now we are able to mesh curves robustly!
 Check it out 👉 **[TriWild](https://github.com/wildmeshing/TriWild)**.

 ## Important Tips